 Water theft is any attempt to obtain water with the intent of avoiding paying for the water used.
 This includes the wilfully damaging or removal, or fraudulently altering the index or preventing a meter from registering the quantity of water supplied.
 Tampering with a water meter is an offence and poses serious health and safety hazards not just to offenders but to the rest of the community.

 Any connection to Councils water supply systems, not authorised by or made by Council is considered an illegal connection and Council will investigate all reported or suspected instances of water theft.

-Find out more in Council’s Water Supply Service Policy and Council’s Water and Sewer Group Customer Service Plan or by contacting Council’s Customer Service Centre on T 02 6578 7290.
+Find out more in Council’s POL/20630 Water Supply Services Policy and Council’s Water and Sewer Group Customer Service Plan or by contacting Council’s Customer Service Centre on T 02 6578 7290.